mrfloris/mac/README.md

 ## Latest Update

 - This repository's latest update is a snapshot of August 1st, 2023.
-- Version 0.0.3 (concept), build 004.
+- Version 0.1.0 (concept), build 005.

 ## How does this work?

 Before you go through my list, I want to clarify that this is not a step-by-step guide.
-Rather, it is a collection of my preferences based on my interests, which include Minecraft server management, HTML/CSS, markdown document writing, documentation creation, and participation in existing projects.
+Rather, it is a collection of my preferences based on my interests, which include Minecraft server management, HTML/CSS, markdown document writing, youtube watching and making, video editing, guitar/audio creation, documentation creation, and participation in existing projects.
 I am not a professional in any of these areas, but I find that the programs and tools I install make my daily usage of the Mac system more enjoyable and efficient.

 ## Contributions / Credit

 I want to give credit to those who have inspired me to create this list and to those who have contributed to it.
 Any clone or pull request contributions will be acknowledged and included here.

+---

 ## Prerequisites